asier3/sportifyapp/Readme.txt

 - Decathlon sports places API and Decathlon sports ID Database: https://developers.decathlon.com/products/sport-places/docs
 - Spotify web API: https://developer.spotify.com/documentation/web-api/
 - World's Marathons web scraped database: https://worldsmarathons.com/

-Sportify is the perfect app for sports lovers!
-The app will find venues for a specific sport wherever you are, will keep you up to date with the sports events in any city you want to, and will suggest you the perfect playlist from Spotify so you can give it all while you work out!

 SPORTIFY, BE ACTIVE ANYWHERE YOU GO!